CFGIndia20/team-6/README.md

 ## Project Structure
 Our project follows an MVC structure, which is modular with with modules for differeent functionalitites.
-All individual features can be found in the '/app' folder
+All individual features can be found in the `/app` folder.

 To run the project install django, keras, and tensorflow

-move to the main directory and run 'python manage.py runserver'.
+move to the main directory and run `python manage.py runserver`.
 This will start the server